 Once you get your first few clients, you need to set your office up for maximum productivity.
 First, put your desk in the place where you like to work.
 It should have lots of natural light and a pleasant atmosphere.
 Second, take care of ergonomics.
 This includes buying a nice office desk, chair, and a decent lamp.
 Third, get proper hardware that will allow you to keep your productivity high.
 This includes a decent computer, a sizeable 24-inch monitor, a microphone, and an ergonomic mouse.
 To learn more about setting up your freelancing office, read my article about how I spent almost $5000 on my online business.

 23. Know the basics of working from home

 - Track your working time meticulously.
-Use a timer, work in 1h sessions, and log your work time in a Google Spreadsheet.
+Use a timer, work in 1h sessions, and log your work time into a Google Spreadsheet.
 This will boost your productivity like nothing else.

-24. Install and learn how to use best editing tools
+24. Install and learn how to use the best editing tools

 The tools you should master are:

-You can also take a look at my list of the best tools for online writers and bloggers.
+You can also look at my list of the best tools for online writers and bloggers.